KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 An embodied being oriented centropically may resonate with:

-**L₂ (Anthra/Nousa):** Personal growth, individuated selfhood, rational engagement with meaning.
+**L₂ (Anthra / Nousa):** Personal growth, individuated selfhood, rational engagement with meaning.
 This is the most immediately accessible cross-band resonance from L₁ — the development of personal agency and intellectual clarity.

-**L₃ (Archeus/Noeüs):** Deep integration of experience across lifetimes, symbolic discernment, reflexive coherence.
+**L₃ (Archeus / Noeüs):** Deep integration of experience across lifetimes, symbolic discernment, reflexive coherence.
 The being at L₁ who resonates with L₃ demonstrates intuitive insight, continuity of purpose beyond personal biography, and the capacity for non-local understanding (C₉).

-**L₄ (Sophis/Morgis):** Architectural and archetypal resonance.
+**L₄ (Sophis / Morgis):** Architectural and archetypal resonance.
 The embodied being who resonates with L₄ participates in the structuring principles of the cosmos — they perceive and work with pattern, proportion, and intelligibility at the archetypal scale.
 This is the domain of the architect, the visionary, the being who translates archetypal template into manifest form.

 **L₅ (Theon):** Threshold resonance.
 The embodied being who resonates with L₅ participates in the gateway function of oriented awareness itself — the first and deepest centropic principle: awareness facing Source, the call to remembrance and return.